ssoderlinglab/SpatialProteomics/README.md

 ### Python

-For notebooks (`.ipynb` files), you have to push the environment to the jupyter kernel so you can select it as a kernel.
+**NOTE:** For notebooks (`.ipynb` files), you have to push the environment to the jupyter kernel so you can select it as a kernel.
 Please run
 `python -m ipykernel install --user --name <env> --display-name "displayname"`

-#### Spatial Proteomics
+<u> Spatial Proteomics Environment</u>

 To run `analysis/3_Clustering/2_leidenalg-clustering.py` you will need a specific python environment.

 In the `~/analysis/` of this repository `SpatialProteomics/`, please run:

-`conda env create -f environment.yml`
+`conda env create -f environment_spatial.yml`

 and activate:
 `conda activate spatial_env`

 In the event you run into missing packages, please install with `conda install {pkg}` or `pip install {pkg}`

 **NOTE: For the singular python file in the module analysis pipeline.
-You must activate the environment, and then run it from the command line.**
+You must activate the environment, and then run it from the command line:** `python analysis/3_Clustering/2_leidenalg-clustering.py`

-`python analysis/3_Clustering/2_leidenalg-clustering.py`

-#### Gene Ontology env
+<u> Gene Ontology Environment </u>

-When you start with the gene ontology pipeline (after finishing gathering all the module data) you must deactivate the `spatial_env` environment `conda deactivate`.
+When you start with the gene ontology pipeline (after gathering all the module data) you must deactivate the `spatial_env` environment `conda deactivate`.

 In the `~/geneontologies/` dir please run:
-`conda env create -f go_environment.yml`
+`conda env create -f environment_GO.yml`

 and activate:
 `conda activate GOenv`

 #### ShinyGO environment
 If you decide to webscrape with ShinyGo to get pathways for each module.
-Please deactivate whatever env is active `conda deactivate` and run `conda env create shinygo_environment.yml`
+Please deactivate whatever env is active `conda deactivate` and run `conda env create environment_ShinyGo.yml`

-#### plot_MUTvsWT environment
+#### compare_MutvsWTfractions environment
-If you would like to create plots comparing mutant vs wildtype fractions, then deactivate any current conda environment `conda deactivate` then run `conda env create -f plot_env.yml`
+If you would like to create plots comparing mutant vs wildtype fractions, then deactivate any current conda environment `conda deactivate` then run `conda env create -f environment_plot.yml`

 ## Program Instructions